Zetosoft/ZetoEngine2D/README.md

 The following is an example of a game module.
 This module is located in `js/game/main.js`.
 The module should export two functions: `create` and `destroy`.
 The `create` function is called when the game is started, and the `destroy` function is called when the game is stopped.
 The `create` function should load assets and set up the game, while the `destroy` function should clean up any resources used by the game.
 This template shows how to load assets and set up a loading screen.
 The `onAssetsProgress` function is called while assets are loading, and the `onAssetsLoaded` function is called when all assets are loaded.
 The `resizeLoadingListener` function is called when the window is resized and resizes the loading bar to fit the window.
 The `createLoadingGroup` function creates the loading screen.
 The `create` function creates the loading screen and loads assets.
 The `destroy` does nothing since we do not switch scenes in this example.

 One of the most important aspects is that you will receive the engine object as a parameter in the create & destroy functions.
 This object is used to used to create objects, load assets, play sounds and more.
+A complete list of the engine object properties and functions is available in the API Reference section.
+The following is an example of a game module:

 ```javascript
 var persistedString = localStorage.getItem('persisted');